bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

     runtime will only register information for the list of source files defined, and the ``orcid`` and ``ror`` are used as unique identifiers in the RO-Crate specification.

-The **Submitter** section has the same terms as the Authors section, but it specifically provides the details of the person running the workflow, that can be different from the Authors.
+The **Agent** section has the same terms as the Authors section, but it specifically provides the details of the person running the workflow, that can be different from the Authors.
 The whole section is optional.

 ..
 WARNING::

-    If no Submitter section is provided, the first Author will be considered by default as the submitter of the workflow.
+    If no Agent section is provided, the first Author will be considered by default as the agent of the workflow.

 In the following lines, we provide a YAML example for an out-of-core Matrix Multiplication PyCOMPSs application, distributed with license Apache v2.0, with 2 source files, and authored by 3 persons from two different institutions.
-Since no ``Submitter`` is defined, the first author is considered as such by default.
+Since no ``Agent`` is defined, the first author is considered as such by default.

 .. code-block:: yaml